 83 Pages Posted: 24 Apr 2018 Last revised: 23 Mar 2020

-Women are underrepresented in many STEM fields, like IT, where 25% of professionals are women.
-Differences in men’s and women’s networking may contribute to women’s underrepresentation.
+Professional networks are vital for individuals’ career advancement.
+Research demonstrates, however, that women are often disadvantaged in their access to such networks.
 Using a randomized field experiment at an IT conference, we found that women had worse networking outcomes than men.
-Relative to men, women met 42% fewer new contacts, spent 48% less time talking to them, and added 25% fewer connections on LinkedIn.
-We theorized that two networking barriers—search and social—differentially affect men and women.
+Relative to men, women met 42% fewer new contacts, spent 48% less time talking to them, and added 25% fewer LinkedIn connections.
+We theorized that in fields where women are underrepresented (e.g., IT) two networking barriers—search and social—differentially affect men and women.
 We designed and experimentally tested interventions for reducing these barriers.
-The search intervention was designed to facilitate locating diverse contacts and useful information.
+The search intervention was designed to facilitate locating diverse contacts and information.
 The social intervention was designed to facilitate helping behavior and connecting across social boundaries.
-We find that the search intervention increased the number of new contacts women met by 57%, the time they spent talking with them by 90%, the number of connections women added on LinkedIn by 29%, and women’s likelihood of changing jobs by 1.6 times.
+We find that the search intervention increased the number of new contacts women met by 57%, the time they spent talking with them by 90%, the number of LinkedIn connections they added by 29%, and their odds of changing jobs by a factor of 1.6.
 The social intervention increased the time women spent talking to new contacts by 66%.
 The interventions did not improve men’s outcomes.
 Our results show that simple interventions can help women grow their networks and find jobs.

 Suggested Citation: Suggested Citation